How to Paint Over Dark Walls Without Six Coats

 Roller technique: lay down a W, fill it in, finish in straight overlapping passes.

 The trade counter person can tint your undercoat to about 50% of the strength of your final colour.
-Show them the swatch of “Whisper White”.
-They’ll mix you a 4L of undercoat tinted with about half the colourant load — looks pale grey.
-This is your magic coat.
+Show them the swatch of “Whisper White” or whatever your finish colour is.
+They’ll mix a 4L of undercoat tinted with about half the colourant load — looks pale grey.
+This is your magic coat, the one that does the actual colour shift.
 Costs nothing extra; they do it as a service.
-Ask specifically for “tinted undercoat to 50% formula”.
+Ask specifically for “tinted undercoat to 50% formula” and theyll know exactly what you want.

 Step 2: Check the m²/L on the back of the topcoat tin

 Aussie acrylic specs are printed in m² per litre on the back of every can.
 Wash & Wear claims 16 m²/L on a primed surface — that’s marketing.
-Real-world coverage on a dark base is more like 8–10 m²/L. For a 12 m² wall you need 1.2–1.5L per coat × 2 coats = 3L minimum, plus 4L of tinted undercoat.
-Buy more than you think; nothing kills a paint job like running out at 90%.
+Real-world coverage on a dark base is more like 8–10 m²/L. For a 12 m² feature wall you need 1.2–1.5L per coat × 2 coats = 3L of topcoat, plus 4L of tinted undercoat.
+Buy more than you think; nothing kills a paint job like running out at 90% of the second coat.
+Trust me on this.

 Step 3: Wash the wall with sugar soap

 Mix 2 capfuls of Selleys Sugar Soap with 5L of warm water.
 Wipe the entire wall down with a sponge or microfibre cloth, then wipe again with clean water.
-Let it dry fully — 30 minutes if it’s warm, longer if humid.
-Skipping this is why your previous coat didn’t stick properly.
-Cooking grease, smoke, kid fingers — they’re all on the wall whether you can see them or not.
+Let it dry fully — 30 minutes if its warm, longer if humid.
+Skipping this is why your previous coat didnt stick properly.
+Cooking grease, smoke, kid fingers — they’re all on the wall whether you can see them or not, and acrylic primer won’t bond to grease no matter how good the formula.

 Step 4: Sand any glossy patches

 If the dark wall was painted in a semi-gloss or satin, the new paint will struggle to bond.
 Hit any sheen patches with 180-grit sandpaper — light passes, just enough to dull the surface.
-Wipe down the dust with a damp cloth.
+Your not removing the existing paint, your scuffing it.
+Wipe down the dust with a damp microfibre.
+Dont skip this on satin walls or you’ll see fish-eyes (where the new paint beads up on the sheen) within the first coat.

 Step 5: Fill and spot-prime

-Any picture-hook holes, dings, or hairline cracks get filled with Selleys Spakfilla, sanded smooth at 180 grit, then spot-primed with the tinted undercoat.
-Filler that’s not sealed will flash through every topcoat — you’ll see a darker matte spot in raking light forever.
+Any picture-hook holes, dings, or hairline cracks get filled with Selleys Spakfilla Rapid, sanded smooth at 180 grit, then spot-primed with the tinted undercoat.
+Filler that’s not sealed will flash through every topcoat — youll see a darker matte spot in raking light forever.
+Take the extra 10 minutes.
+For touch-ups on already-painted walls see our touch up wall paint guide.

 Step 6: Cut in with the tinted undercoat

-Load the angled brush, cut in around the cornice, skirting, switches, and corners with the tinted undercoat.
+Load the angled brush, cut in around the cornice, skirting, switches and corners with the tinted undercoat.
 Keep the bead about 80 mm wide so the roller can roll into it without leaving a brush-mark frame.
+The cut-in technique is the same as for finish coats — see our cut in paint edges guide for the wrist technique.
+The grey-tinted undercoat is forgiving because the colour gets covered by the topcoat anyway.

 Step 7: Roll the tinted undercoat in a W pattern